open-learning/git4ol/README.md

 Instructions as multiple paragraphs
 ```

-When all of the steps are added we need to create a new ref containing the lesson name and version pointing to the `HEAD` of the branch:
+After the first step is added our branch is "born" and we can add a lesson `head` ref to the branch `HEAD` using `git update-ref`:

 > **note**
 >